vanderbilt-redcap/port_project_to_remote_redcap/README.md

 [^api_token_user]: Creating this API token for a user specifically created for API tasks is highly recommended to aid in identifying log traffic created by this module.

-[^em_module_logs_table_as_db]: A small number of modules use this table as a "database", as this table is not injected into the remote instance, you may see odd behavior after transfer.
+[^em_module_logs_table_as_db]: A small number of modules use this table as a "database", as this table is not injected into the remote instance, you may see odd behavior in these modules after transfer.